-To do this, the project is taking a variety of steps, such as taking a strong stance against flashloans by completely removing it from its offering.
-Flashloans have allowed a number of attacks on DeFi already, and while removing them doesn’t fully solve the issue, the project is hoping that it can at least set an example.
-It is also making an effort to educate the community as much as possible, and it is trying to build a community that would be self-sustaining
+To do this, the project is taking a variety of steps, such as taking a strong stance against flash loans by completely removing them from its offering.
+Flashloans have allowed several attacks on DeFi already, and while removing them doesn’t fully solve the issue.
+The project is hoping that it can at least set an example.
+It is also making an effort to educate the community as much as possible, and it is trying to build a community that would be self-sustaining.

 1) What can you tell us about OrionSwap?
 How does it differ from other AMMs?

 OrionSwap is a platform that was built by fellow DeFi investors.
-After spending time as liquidity providers and yield farmers, we felt there were obvious areas of improvement.
-DeFi is still very new, but the dangers of getting completely wiped out in an attack, or the lack of information on exactly how everything works are huge barriers to its advancement.
+It was created out of a need for improvement after talking to liquidity providers.
+We felt there were obvious areas of improvement.
+DeFi is still very new.
+But the dangers of getting completely wiped out in an attack, or the lack of information on exactly how everything works are huge barriers to its advancement.

 2) What do you think is holding DeFi back the most at the moment?

 The barriers to entry are too high.
 Imagine explaining to your grandparents how to transfer money from their bank account into one of these blockchains so they can participate in DeFi.
 The process is convoluted and only accessible to the more tech-savvy investors.
 Now try and search the internet for a single source of information, articles, or a book.
 Books on investing in DeFi are non-existent and articles on the internet are spread all over the place.
 Even the smartest people in the room will take some time to figure out how everything works.
 This is the single greatest barrier for DeFi.
 The lack of information is followed by the famous quote of “do your own research.